 You might have read about the happy chicken stock I used.
 The product range has been expanded to include gravy, chicken meat balls, hamburgers and mince.
 In the new year Woolworths will also have a new sausage range and some other products yet to be revealed.
 The liquid chicken stock will make frequent appearances in my kitchen as I can get it locally, the day I need it.

-In my kitchen, and out of my kitchen and never to be in again, were Erythritol Granules.
+In my kitchen in December 2015, and out of my kitchen in December 2015 and never to be in again, were Erythritol Granules.
 I would not recommend that you buy these at all, regardless of the brand.
 The claim is that this product is an all-natural, no-calorie alternative to sugar that looks like sugar, feels like sugar, and bakes and tastes like sugar.
 Well, I tested it on three batches of macarons and within days mould had developed on them.
 It does not bake like sugar either!
 At R140 for 500g this was a complete waste of money and I will stick to my fructose.

 I stumbled upon the new range of sugar free chocolates at Clicks and bought 4 of these white chocolate bars.
 It has been forever since I last had sugar free white chocolate and I have already experimented with 2 of them.
 They are seriously sweet so I will have to play around with the recipe until I have something not too sweet, and worth sharing.